guimou/dataprep-code/odh-ocs/README.md

 ## Prerequisites

+- OCS is deployed and working in your OCP cluster.
-I assume here that you will create a project called "odh" and that you are set to work with it.
+- You need to create a project called "odh" and you must be set to work within it.
 All the commands and configuration files are based on this asumption.
-If you use another project name, you will have to make the necessary changes.
+If you use another project name, you will have to make the necessary changes to the commands or scripts.

 ## Operator image

-The ability to use a custom config_map to add more configuration to JupyterHub is not present yet in version 0.5.0 of Open Data Hub.
+We will use a custom config_map to add more configuration to JupyterHub.
+However this feature is not present yet in version 0.5.0 of Open Data Hub.
 Therefore we will have to use a custom image until the relevant PR is accepted.
 This image is at: quay.io/llasmith/opendatahub-operator:jupyterhub-config

 There are two different ways to use this image: